alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 Notice that this new configuration file `include`s files from `/opt/nginx/sites-available`.
 This is similar to how many people set up [Apache with virtual hosts](http://www.debianhelp.co.uk/virtualhosts.htm).
 For each site we want (generally represented as a (sub)domain or set of (sub)domains) we create a file inside `sites-enabled`.

 If you installed nginx to a different directory, such as `/etc/nginx`, modify the `nginx` init.d and `nginx.conf` file to point to the right places.
-Check everything's working by restarting nginx.
+Check everything’s working by restarting nginx.

 {% highlight bash %}
 $ sudo service nginx restart